Project Runway season 2

-Project Runway Season 2 was the second season of Bravo's successful Project Runway, a reality competition for fashion designers.
-Season 2 began airing on December 7, 2005.
+The second season of Bravo's Project Runway, a reality competition for fashion designers, premiered on December 7, 2005.
 Following a nationwide search earlier in the year, sixteen designers were chosen as semi-finalists and brought to New York City in June 2005.
 After the first challenge, called "Road To The Runway", fourteen went on to compete as finalists.
-The winning designer, Chloe Dao, received $100,000 in seed money to help launch her own line, a 2007 Saturn Sky roadster, a spread in ELLE magazine, and a mentorship with the Banana Republic Design Team.
-Winning alongside Dao was her model, Grace Kelsey, who received the ELLE Magazine spread.
+The winning designer, Chloe Dao, received $100,000 in seed money to help launch her own line, a 2007 Saturn Sky, a spread in ELLE magazine, and a mentorship with the Banana Republic Design Team.
+Winning alongside Dao was her model, Grace Kelsey, who received the ELLE magazine spread.
 Michael Kors and Nina Garcia returned as judges for the second season.
 The fourth judging seat rotated each week, based on the challenge.
 Tim Gunn, fashion chair at Parsons The New School for Design, returned as a mentor for the designers.

 Kara Janx later appeared in Project Runway: All Stars in 2012, where she finished 7th out of 13.
 Andrae Gonzalo, in the same year, competed in the second season of the All Stars edition placing 10th out of 13.
 In 2016, Daniel Franco competed in the fifth season of the All Stars edition, placing 12th out of 13.
 Third place contestant Santino Rice would later become one of the judges of another reality show, RuPaul's Drag Race.

 Contestants

-The 16 contestants in Season 2 were:

 (ages listed are the designers' ages at the time the show was taped in the summer of 2005.)

 Daniel F. had been a competitor in the first season and was eliminated in that season's first episode.
 Determined to show that the judges "made a mistake" in eliminating him so soon, he returned to the nationwide tryouts with samples from his own design line.
 The evaluation panel at the tryouts decided to give him one more chance and brought him back as a contestant for season two.

 The 16 models competing for an ELLE spread in the second season were: